Flemington

 Flemington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 44 projects that may impact the area.
+AreaSearch has identified 43 projects that could impact the region.
 Notable projects include Flemington Green, Holland Court, Flemington housing, Flemington Estate Renewal (Public Housing Revitalisation Program), and Younghusband Kensington.
-The following list details those most relevant.
+Below is a list of projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.